rohit20045/Eye-Disease_-Detection/README.md

 ## Dataset
 - Kaggle Link: https://www.kaggle.com/datasets/rohitrawat25/combined-fundus-images.
-- Dataset can be downloaded from the kaggle page.
+- Dataset and output can be downloaded from the kaggle page.